Skip to main content

 ZooKeeper

-The OpenTelemetry Collector's ZooKeeper receiver collects 16 metrics from ZooKeeper 3.5+, including active connections, request latency, znode counts, watch counts, and file descriptor usage.
-This guide configures the receiver, enables the required four-letter-word commands, and ships metrics to base14 Scout.
+The OpenTelemetry Collector's zookeeperreceiver collects 16 metrics from ZooKeeper 3.5+, spanning active connections, request latency, znode counts, watches, file descriptors, and the ruok health check.
+The receiver connects over plain TCP to the client port and parses the mntr and ruok four-letter-word (4LW) commands - no exporter sidecar needed.
+This guide configures the receiver, whitelists the required 4LW commands, and ships metrics to base14 Scout.

 Prerequisites